aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/wraptype/_index.md

 The shape remains on the same layer as text and treated as a character.

-### TOP_BOTTOM {#TOP-BOTTOM}
+### NONE {#NONE}
 ```
-public static int TOP_BOTTOM
+public static int NONE
 ```

-The text stops at the top of the shape and restarts on the line below the shape.
+No text wrapping around the shape.
+The shape is placed behind or in front of text.

 ### SQUARE {#SQUARE}
 ```